DavidMoCe/CarAnimation/README.md

 ## English

 This project creates an animation in which a car moves on a landscape background generated with **Leonardo AI** on a web page.
 The animation is controlled by HTML and CSS, using **keyframes** to simulate the movement of the car and the rotation of its wheels.
+Additionally, the vh (viewport height) and vw (viewport width) units are used to make elements scale proportionally to the size of the browser window.

 ### 🚀 How to Run the Animation